-As we said above, it’s important not to try to take on every issue at once.
-If you have multiple pain points in your customer journey, prioritize the low-hanging fruit, but also the solutions that will have an immediate impact on revenue.
+As we said above, it’s important not to try to take on every issue simultaneously.
+If you have multiple pain points in your customer journey, prioritize the low-hanging fruit and the solutions that will immediately impact revenue.
 Implementing the solutions that directly impact your brand’s bottom line — perhaps by streamlining the customer care process to make it more efficient — will give your CX program the credibility and buy-in it needs to tackle more complex problems.

-Your customers and prospects are speaking to you all the time.
+Your customers and customers are speaking to you all the time.
 Listen.
 Do they strongly prefer to interact with you on a particular channel?
 Prioritize that channel.
-Do they prefer a specific button design?
+Do they select a specific button design?
 Use that design.
-Are they especially interested in a particular resource?
+Are they primarily interested in a particular resource?
 Promote that resource.

-Tracking consumer data in this way will help keep customers happy because it will allow you to implement changes that they want without them having to ask for it.
-That’s the power of a digital CX solution.
+Tracking consumer data will help keep customers happy because it will enable you to implement changes they want without asking for them.
+That’s the power of using CX analytics.

 Tracking general consumer preferences is one thing, but getting specific with customer segments is another.
-You’re probably already tracking demographic data and personas; you should be using that information to personalize the customer experience.
+You’re probably already tracking demographic data and personas; you should use that information to personalize the customer experience.
 If they’re logged into your site, greet them by their name.
-Make landing pages, ads, and content specific to the group you’re targeting.
+Make landing pages, ads, and content specific to your target group.
 If you know they have a particular concern that might not be as important to other groups, talk about it in your content.

-A great CX program is proactive as well as reactive, and part of that proactivity is listening to what your customers are saying even outside of brand interactions.
-One way to do this is to combine CX Insights with social listening.
+A great CX program is proactive and reactive, and part of that proactivity is listening to what your customers say even outside of brand interactions.
+One way to do this is to combine CX analytics with social listening.
 With a social listening solution, you can identify trends in conversations across social media platforms whenever they touch on a particular topic.
-In other words, social listening provides you the same insights on social media that CX Insights provides in your customer interactions.
-You could listen for chatter about your brand, your industry, your product, or even your competition.
-All this information is crucial to predicting what customers will want and how you can best give it to them.
+In other words, social listening provides the same insights on social media that CX analytics provides in customer interactions.
+You could listen for chatter about your brand, industry, product, or even competition.
+All this information is crucial to predicting what customers want and how you can best give it to them.

 Follow up with your customers to make sure they’re still enjoying their experience — especially if it's an ongoing relationship.
 At this point in the customer journey, it’s not a bad idea to solicit their feedback through a survey, although you should never let surveys replace omnichannel analytics.
 Of course, make sure you’re not annoying customers by following up too often.
 You can play around to strike the right cadence to stay relevant without being overbearing.

-The real pros in customer experience don’t just track their own brand’s CX, but those of their competitors as well.
-Now, this is something you’ll want to do only once you’ve already developed a healthy, functioning CX program, as it can take a lot of time and energy to accomplish.
+The real pros in customer experience don’t just track their brand’s CX, but those of their competitors.
+Now, you’ll want to do this only once you’ve already developed a healthy, functioning CX program, as it can take a lot of time and energy to accomplish.
 But once you do, tracking the competition can yield further insights you otherwise wouldn’t have gotten.

 Perhaps competitors are doing something that never occurred to you, and their customers love it.
-That’s a great opportunity to improve on your end.
+That’s an excellent opportunity to improve on your end.
 Maybe they’re doing something wrong and don’t realize it.
 You can make sure not to make the same mistakes.
-Maybe they’re implementing a change to see how it plays out.
+Perhaps they’re implementing a change to see how it plays out.
 You can see what customers say without having to test it yourself.

 Regardless of the insights you uncover, staying on top of the competition is an excellent way to make sure your own CX is better than theirs.